Iwasawa theory of fine Selmer groups over global fields: Results over number fields

-\end{small} Here for $i=1,2,\ H^i_{\mathrm{Iw}}(T_pE/\mathcal{L}):=\underset{ {L}}{\plim} \ H^i(K_S/L,T_p(E))$ is the Iwasawa cohomology of $T_pE$ over $\mathcal L$ and the projective limit is taken with respect to the corestriction maps.
-Equations \eqref{eq5} and \eqref{eq6} explains the relation between the Iwasawa cohomlogies and the fine Selmer group.
 Let $G$ be a compact $p$-adic Lie group without any element of order $p$.
 Then, by results of Brumer and Lazard, the global dimension of $\Z_p[[G]]$ is finite. \begin{definition} Let $G$ be a compact $p$-adic Lie group without any $p$-torsion element and $M$ be a discrete $G$-module.
 If $H^i(G,M)$ is finite for all $i\geq 0$, then we say that the $G$- Euler characteristic of $M$ exists and it is defined as \begin{small} \end{small} \end{definition}

 In the above setting, if $G$ is commutative or more generally `finite by nilpotent' \cite[Remark 1.5]{js}, then it is known that $\chi(G,M)$ exists $\Leftrightarrow H^0(G,M)$ is finite.